Massive Tinder Photo Scrape Has Users Upset

 Now with "GAN" generative models, there's very little need for large datasets unless the existing datasets are biased in some way.

 Let's get real here: someone wanted to build a Deep NN classifier for sexual promiscuity.
-Other than attention whoring, that's the only reason to harvest tin
+Other than attention whoring, that's the only reason to harvest tinder users specifically.

+Grindr would do well to tighten their hatches.
+Training a NN to classify "heterosexuality" from their userbase is the next natural progression.
+Perfect for a homophobic witch hunt in 3rd world countries.
+Will I go to hell if I sold such an app to a the Middle East law enforcement agency?
+Doesn't matter if it works as long as you can demonstrate efficacy on the training data.

+Their purchasing agents are unlikely to be sophisticated enough to understand the importance of "hold out data", so it wouldn't be hard to put together a demo with near perfect accuracy.

 Re: Attention whoring of the highest order (Score:1)